chorrell/docker-image-testing-example/README.md

 bundle install
 ```

-This exmaple assumes you have Docker installed, running and configured.
+This example assumes you have Docker installed, running and configured.

 ## Usage (running the tests)